• Home

 Quebec City Hotels

-One of the top hotels in Canada is the lovely Fairmont Chateau Frontenac, a heritage hotel in Old Quebec (in fact, it practically rules over Old Quebec) that offers every comfort you could hope for: indoor pool, hot tub, steam room, fine restaurants, superior rooms, a grand feel and a stellar location.
+One of the top hotels in Canada is the lovely Fairmont Chateau Frontenac, a heritage hotel in Old Quebec (in fact, it practically rules over Old Quebec).
+This 5-star heritage hotel offers every comfort you could hope for: indoor pool, hot tub, steam room, fine restaurants, superior rooms, a grand feel and a stellar location.

 A cheaper alternative, but still very comfortable (we stayed here for 5 nights) is the Hotel Manoir Victoria.
 It’s a 4-star hotel with an indoor pool, two restaurants and a great location in Old Quebec.